gummyworm/monster/README.md

 at the base origin of the program (the _lowest_ value set by any `.ORG` directive)

+While debugging, most navigation commands work as normal.
+Breakpoints may be set as they would in the editor prior to assembly, and they will be installed in realtime.

 Both the debugger and the user program's RAM is saved/restored when control transfers between the two.
 That is the screen data ($1000-$2000), the zeropage, and color RAM.